 An intimal fibromuscular dysplasia patient, Kucharski founded FMD Chat shortly after her diagnosis with the disease at age 31.
 She envisioned an international network of peer-to-peer connections for patients, caregivers and healthcare providers with the aim to improve the quality of life for those affected by FMD within this lifetime.
 Kucharski’s journalism degree from the University of North Carolina-Chapel Hill, master’s in liberal studies, and career in news writing, public relations and teaching has prepared her for a leadership role.
-She is well known within healthcare and social media circles, having spoken about FMD at Doctors 2.0 & You in Paris and HealthCamp in Washington, D.C., as well as participated in Medicine 2.0 and Medicine X at Stanford University.
-She regularly leads Death With Dignity tweetchats, is engaged with advance planning, hospice and palliative medicine advocates, is a member of the Society for Participatory Medicine, and a member of Regina Holliday’s Walking Gallery, which uses art to tell health advocacy stories.
+She is a leader in the healthcare and social media community, serving on the ePatient Advisory Board for Stanford University's Medicine X, is a member of the Society for Participatory Medicine, and works as a consultant to healthcare companies seeking to improve the patient experience.

 L. Elizabeth Bradey, Vice Chairman